pragyaasapkota/System-Design-Concepts/Readme.md

 # Upload documentation of different System Design Concepts

 As github has welcomed people of low-code and non-code experience to contribute to open source.
-This is your stsrt.
+This is where you as a low-code contributors start.
+However, you still need to have some technical knowledge and adequate about the system design concepts.

+# What is Hacktoberfest?

+Hacktoberfest is digitalocean’s annual event that encourages people to contribute to open source throughout October. much of modern tech infrastructure—including some of digitalocean’S own products—relies on open-source projects built and maintained by passionate people who often don’t have the staff or budgets to do much more than keep the project alive.
+Hacktoberfest is all about giving back to those projects, sharpening skills, and celebrating all things open source, especially the people that make open source so special.